dinobaggio/server-side-datatables/README.md

 import database in folder ##db##

-and open browser go to the url localhost:3000/admin
+and open browser, go to the url localhost:3000/admin